Find out how you can apply online for a secondary school place in the Family Portal.

 How will I know when to apply?

-The special educational needs team will contact parents/carers of children who have a statement of special educational needs/education, health and care plan or attend special schools in the early part of the autumn term.
+The special educational needs team will contact parents/carers of children who have an education, health and care plan or attend special schools in the early part of the autumn term.

 If your child has an education, health and care plan you do not need to fill in the usual school application form.
 Your child’s placement will be secured through their plan.